kingwingfly/telegram_sync_bot/README.md

 ## file sent to bot managed channel

+Initially, the bot owner send `/troggle <bypasskey>` to the bot to troggle among states:
+- `paused`: pause the bot
+- `active`: sync files and answer reactions
+- `partially active`: answer reactions but not sync files

-Initially, the bot owner send `/unpause <bypasskey>` to the bot to unpause the bot (the `<bypasskey>` can be seen in the log, and send `/bypasskey` to reprint the pwd in the log).
+(the `<bypasskey>` can be seen in the log, and send `/bypasskey` to reprint the pwd in the log)

 The bot will set "🫡" reaction to the file message to indicate the file is downloading.

-Once done, the bot will set "👌".
+Once done, the bot will set "👌". ("😭" if failed, "😨" if canceled)

 People can react to the file with emoji, and the bot will count the score of the file.